 In every school there is a Designated Person specially trained in child protection who will know what to do.
-You should find out who they are and report your concerns to them that day.
+You should report your concerns to them that day.
 They will deal with the matter in an appropriate way.

 What should I do if a child discloses that s/he is being harmed?